TIBHannover/open-science-guide-of-guides/README.md

 # Open Science Guides Collection

-A Guide of Guides to Open Science - Made at the Open Science Lab using Fidus Writer
+ The Open Science Guide of Guides - Made at the Open Science Lab using Fidus Writer

 Made at https://write.handbuch.io/